scemino/nscumm/README.md

-    Broken Sword: The Shadow of the Templars by Revolution Software Flight of the Amazon Queen by Interactive Binary Illusions Simon the Sorcerer 1, Simon the Sorcerer 2 by Adventuresoft
+    Broken Sword: The Shadow of the Templars by Revolution Software Flight of the Amazon Queen by Interactive Binary Illusions Simon the Sorcerer 1, Simon the Sorcerer 2 by Adventuresoft Elvira - Mistress of the Dark, Elvira II - The Jaws of Cerberus by Horrorsoft

 ## Hotkeys